daftpy/OnRabbleClient/README.md

 - **Token-Safe Design**
   Access tokens are passed securely into C++ and are never exposed to QML properties or UI bindings.
 Tokens are handled transiently through signals and not persisted.

-- **Server Discovery**
-  Automatically configures endpoints for OAuth2 and WebSocket chat communication using a `DiscoveryPayload`.

-- **WebSocket Chat Interface**
-  Real-time communication with OnRabbleServer using a secured WebSocket managed by `WebsocketManager`.

-- **QML User Interface**
-  A modern, declarative UI built with Qt Quick Controls 2 and `StackView` navigation.

-- **Modular C++ Architecture**
-  Clear separation between logic and UI:
-  - `AuthManager`: Coordinates authentication and emits tokens securely.
-  - `WebsocketManager`: Encapsulates WebSocket connection logic.
-  - `ChatClientManager`: Bridges QML and backend logic for chat.

 ## 🔧 Prerequisites